Privacy Policy

 We may collect and process the following categories of personal data concerning client and prospective client personnel:

-• Identification and contact data: name, job title/role, business email address, business telephone/mobile number, firm name, office address.
+- Identification and contact data: name, job title and role, business email address, business telephone and mobile number, firm name, and office address.

-• Professional information: practice area(s), departmental affiliation, system usage role, licence/user status.
+- Professional information: practice area(s), departmental affiliation, system usage role, and licence and user status.

-• Communication data: preferences, marketing opt-out/in status, records of correspondence and interactions across email, SMS, telephone and client portal.
+- Communication data: preferences, marketing opt-out and opt-in status, and records of correspondence and interactions across email, SMS, telephone, and client portal.

-• Technical/usage data: portal account identifiers, login timestamps, audit logs and activity data on our client portal or scheduling platforms, IP addresses and device information (for security and service delivery).
+- Technical and usage data: portal account identifiers, login timestamps, audit logs and activity data on our client portal or scheduling platforms, IP addresses, and device information (for security and service delivery).

-• Project/service data: information necessary to scope, deliver, support and improve our services (e.g., training attendance, configuration choices, implementation notes).
+- Project and service data: information necessary to scope, deliver, support, and improve our services (e.g. training attendance, configuration choices, and implementation notes).

-• Website data: cookies and similar technologies as described in our Cookie Notice section 14.
+- Website data: cookies and similar technologies as described in section 14.

 We do not intentionally collect special category data or criminal offence data for the purposes described in this policy.
 If such data is inadvertently provided, it will be deleted or minimised unless retention is legally required or strictly necessary for a specific, disclosed purpose.